BasPater/baspater/README.md

 # 👋 Hi, I'm Bas Peters!

 Welcome to my GitHub profile!
-I am a passionate software developer with a keen interest in front-end development.
+I am a passionate software developer with a keen interest in front-end/mobile development.

 ## 🛠️ My Skills